 Law and accounting firms continue efforts to expand their services.
 That has led some of them to start companies within their companies.
-Locally based accounting firm Somerset CPAs PC recently begun such an initiative in the tech realm.
+Locally based accounting firm Somerset CPAs PC recently began such an initiative in the tech realm.

 Somerset last February hired Matt Tait, an entrepreneur and a veteran of the local tech sector, with the idea of starting a new company.